On July 3, 1916, Lawrence ‘Chubby’ Woodman invented the fried clam – or at least as we know the revered mollusk today.

 He and Bessie shucked the clams, threw lard in the pot and experimented with different batters.
 When they came up with a version they liked, they asked some locals to taste them.

-In 1983, Woodman’s was described by a New York Times reporter as “a rambling barn of a place with wooden picnic tables, no waiters, lots of flies, and all the sophisticated ambiance of a Kiwanis Club cookout in Jersey City.”
+In 1983, a New York Times reporter described Woodman’s as “a rambling barn of a place with wooden picnic tables, no waiters, lots of flies, and all the sophisticated ambiance of a Kiwanis Club cookout in Jersey City.”

-Chubby and Bessie wrote important family dates on the back of their wedding certificate: their two oldest sons’ birthdays and this: "We fried the first fried clam—in the town of Essex, July 3, 1916."
+Chubby and Bessie wrote important family dates on the back of their wedding certificate.
+Those dates included their two oldest sons’ birthdays and this: “We fried the first fried clam—in the town of Essex, July 3, 1916.”

 Soft-shelled Ipswich clams dug out of muddy flats became the sine qua non of fried clams.
 Purveyors of the battered bivalve sprang up along the Mollusk Trail –- Route 133 from Rowley through Ipswich to Essex.
 Hordes come for fried clams In Essex at Woodman’s, run by descendants of Chubby Woodman, J. T. Farnham’s and Essex Seafood, and in Ipswich, the Clam Box.